 Opening hours: Monday - Friday 10am-12:30 and 2pm-6pm

-Access: Rights reserved for EHESS researchers or doctoral students in the EHESS's Histoire et civilisations Programme.
-Access is permitted to non-EHESS researchers and students who are in their second year of their Master's degree on presentation of a professional card, a document attesting to the holder's researcher status, or a student card.
+Access: Rights reserved for EHESS researchers or doctoral students in the EHESS's Histoire et civilisations program.
+Access is permitted to non-EHESS researchers and students who are in the second year of their Master's degree on presentation of a professional card, a document attesting the holder's researcher status, or a student card.

 Borrowing: On-site consultation only, by appointment.